doggybootsy/hidden-disc-docs/README.md

 See the `window.webpackChunkdiscord_app` object [here](https://raw.githubusercontent.com/Discord-Datamining/Discord-Datamining/master/current.js).
 (CREDIT to the [Discord Datamining](https://github.com/Discord-Datamining/Discord-Datamining) team!)

-To fetch webpack modules in the easiest way possible, load up Discord (preferably the webapp so you don't have to go through dev-tools enabling), open the inspect element console, and paste the following functions:
+To fetch webpack modules in the easiest way possible, load up Discord, open the inspect element console (can't? see [here](https://github.com/13-05/hidden-disc-docs#help-i-cant-open-the-inspect-element-console)), and paste the following functions:
 ### Finding Them by Display Name
 ```js
 // "function" to find a module by its display name